questdb/questdb/CONTRIBUTING.md

 ## Testing

-We have a lot of unit tests, most of which are of "integration" type, e.g. test starts a server, interacts with it and asserts the outcome.
+We have a lot of tests, most of which are of "integration" type, e.g. test starts a server, interacts with it and asserts the outcome.
 We expect all contributors to submit PRs with tests.
 Please reach out to us via slack if you're uncertain on how to test, or you think an existing test can be improved.